 Indigenous Land and Sea Ranger program

 The Queensland Indigenous Land and Sea Ranger Program exists due to the advocacy of First Nations communities over many decades.
-The Department of Environment, Science and Innovation remains committed to partnerships that honour their efforts.
+The Department of the Environment, Tourism, Science and Innovation remains committed to partnerships that honour their efforts.

 The Queensland Indigenous Land and Sea Ranger Program is a partnership between the Queensland Government and First Nations communities to care for land and sea country.